Property Tax Collection

 In Person: Payments can be made in person by cash or check during posted business hours.
 Please bring tax bill so that receipt information can be validated directly onto the bill.
 As a courtesy to your fellow taxpayers, please have checks prepared prior to appearing at the collection window.

 The Treasurer’s Office is open Monday – Friday 8:00 am – 4:30 pm.
-The office is closed on the City-observed holidays of Christmas Eve, Christmas and New Year’s Day.
-The office may be open on New Year’s Eve.
+The office is closed City-observed holidays and weekends.
+Some years, there are extended hours.
 Announcements for the Treasurer’s Office Holiday schedule from year to year can be found in the event calendar of the City website, the winter edition of the city newsletter or the insert provided in the tax bill mailing.

 Tax Payment Receipts

-Receipts can be obtained by (1) utilizing the City website, (2) enclosing a self addressed stamped envelope with payment or (3) receiving validated receipt infomation on the tax bill at the time of payment in person.
-If enclosing a self addressed stamped envelope, please include the parcel number on the envelope.
-Do not include correspondence.
-If a self addressed stamped envelope is not incuded with the mailed or night deposit payment, our office will only mail a receipt to those who still owe a balance as a reminder.
+Receipts can be obtained by (1) utilizing the City website, (2) contacting the Treasurer's Office or (3) receiving validated receipt information on the tax bill at the time of payment in person.
+Without a request, our office will only mail a receipt to those who still owe a balance as a reminder.

 Failure to Pay Timely